speediedan/deep_classiflie/docs/about.md

 <details><summary markdown="span"><strong>[Current Predictions Explorer](current_explorer.html)</strong>
 </summary>

 Explore current predictions of the latest model.
-All statements that have yet to be labeled by the currently used fact-checking sources (only [Washington Post Factchecker](https://www.washingtonpost.com/graphics/politics/trump-claims-database) at present) are available.
+The most recent (max 5000) statements that have yet to be labeled by the currently used fact-checking sources (only [Washington Post Factchecker](https://www.washingtonpost.com/graphics/politics/trump-claims-database) at present) are available.

 Live predictions are continuously added via [ipfs](https://ipfs.io).
 Twitter is polled for new statements every 3 minutes, [Factba.se](https://factba.se/) every 15 minutes.